Wild cherry is a plant. The bark is used to make medicine.

 Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use wild cherry if you are pregnant.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to use wild cherry if you are pregnant.
 Wild cherry contains a chemical, prunasin, which can cause birth defects.
 Not enough is known about the safety of using wild cherry during breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination